Scaling Methods for Stochastic Chemical Reaction Networks: Introduction

 \section{Introduction}

-This paper investigates the asymptotic properties of Markov processes associated to chemical reaction networks (CRNs).
-The state space of these processes is a subset of $\N^n$, where $n{\ge}1$ is the number of chemical species.
-A chemical reaction is associated to a transition the associated Markov process $(X(t))$ of the form, for $x{=}(x_i){\in}\N^n$
+This paper investigates the asymptotic properties of Markov processes $(X(t))$ associated to chemical reaction networks (CRNs).
+The state space of these processes is a subset of $\N^n$, where $n{\ge}1$ is the number of {\em chemical species}.
+A {\em chemical reaction} $y^-{\rightharpoonup} y^+$, for $y^-$, $y^+{\in}{\cal C}{\subset}\N^n$, where ${\cal C}$ is the set of {\em complexes}, is associated to a transition of a Markov process on $\N^n$ of the form, for $x{=}(x_i){\in}\N^n$,